deepakcode/desing-pattern-practice/README.md

 Intent ->
 It defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.

+**2. Strategy desing pattern**

+Intent ->
+It lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.